Have you read the book Germs? This fun hand washing science experiment brings to life the importance of hand washing for little ones.

 We’ve been on a picture book kick recently.
 Monkey was never that interested in storybooks, but Bo is a big fan.
 One of her favorites (because she’s just a gross-lover at heart) is Germs!
 An Epic Tale on a Tiny Scale.
 In this book, a little bacteria just doesn’t understand why he has to fight for control of the toilet when the little boy/girl is so nice!
 I love the adorable way that the book shows the battle between bacteria and soap and why you should ALWAYS wash your hand after using the bathroom.

-We took the science even further with our own hand washing science experiment!
+We took the science experiment for kids even further with our own hand washing science experiment!

 Hand Washing Science Experiment

 Try this fun hand washing experiment to convince kids once and for all that they really do need to wash their hands with hot water and soap.

 What you’ll need for the hand washing science experiment:

 This post contains affiliate links for your convenience.

 Bo kind of hates washing her hands, so I thought a hand washing experiment would be the perfect way to show her that hand washing is important.

 First, before doing the experiment, we read the Germs! book.
 It’s super-cute.